MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Whenever a node is about to shutdown or has been offline time and is about to bootstrap, it will produce a diff containing the `state_hash` of all the blocks it has in its old `transition_frontier`.
 These blocks would be lost and their consensus state in the database would be labeled as UNKNOWN.

-The `transaction_pool` diffs will essentially have a set of transactions that got added and removed from the `transaction_pool` after an operation has been done onto it
+The `transaction_pool` diffs will essentially have a set of transactions that got added and removed from the `transaction_pool` after an operation has been done onto it.

 ```ocaml
 module Transaction_pool_diff = struct